json420/degu/doc/tutorial.rst

 ...     return ProxyApp(client)
 ...

-Previously we used the default *build_func* of ``None`` and then passed a single argument, the ``useless_app()`` simple function.
+Previously we passed a *build_func* of ``None`` in order to specify the default *build_func*, which takes a single argument, our ``useless_app()`` simple function (or any other simple function to be used as the RGI callable).

-In order to avoid subtle problems when pickling and un-pickling complex objects on their way to a new ``multiprocessing.Process``, the Degu API encourages us to pass only simple functions and simple data structures to a new process.
-A good rule of thumb is to pass only JSON-serialize data structures, plus simple functions.
+In order to avoid subtle problems with pickling and un-pickling complex objects on their way to a new ``multiprocessing.Process``, the Degu API encourages us to pass only simple functions and simple data structures to a new process.
+A good rule of thumb is to pass only JSON-serializable data structures, plus simple functions.

 .. note::

     When is a function not "simple"?
 We consider any dyed-in-the-wool Python function (aka, not a method, not a callable instance) to be a "simple function".
-But the place to be careful is with decorators, which might return your same simple function merely with a special attribute set, but could likewise return a class instance with an instance attribute references your simple function, all depending on the decorator in question.
+But the place to be careful is with decorators, which might return your same simple function merely with a special attribute assigned, but could likewise return a new class instance with your simple function as an instance attribute, all depending on the decorator in question.

+    Degu doesn't do any hard enforcement of this, it just tries to provide an API that makes the right thing the natural thing (even if it might funnel you toward the correct destination with a lot of friendly road cones).

 Looked at another way, the Degu API encourages us *not* to import unnecessary modules in our application's main process, and *not* to create unnecessary